 Email Announcements

-Email announcements are a simple way to keep your playtesters informed about new features, upcoming tests, or important updates.
+Email announcements are a simple way to keep your players informed about new features, upcoming tests, or important updates.

 Creating an Announcement